code4fukui/CBOR/README.md

 The `CBOR`-object provides the following two functions:

 CBOR.**decode**(*data*)
-> Take the ArrayBuffer object *data* and return it decoded as a JavaScript object.
+> Take the Uint8Array object *data* and return it decoded as a JavaScript object.

 CBOR.**encode**(*data*)
-> Take the JavaScript object *data* and return it encoded as a ArrayBuffer object.
+> Take the JavaScript object *data* and return it encoded as a Uint8Array object.

 Usage
 -----